stormxio/crowdsale/README.md

 The smart contracts are composed of two main smart contracts: StormCrowdsale and StormToken.

 The StormToken inherits from the Token, which is an ERC-20 smart contract that mints tokens and allows users to transfer tokens.
-The StormToken adds additional logic specific to Bancor and a bulk transfers function to make it easier to pay out STORM PLAY users (previously BitMaker).
+The StormToken adds additional logic specific to Bancor and a bulk transfers function to make it easier to reward STORM PLAY users (previously BitMaker).
 Wallets such as Jaxx, MyEtherWallet (i.e. MEW) call the StormToken smart contract to show users how many STORM tokens they own.

-The StormCrowdsale smart contract handles the logic of the crowdsale, and becomes obsolete once the crowdsale ends.
-When the StormCrowdsale smart contract is deployed, the initial state is PENDING until the community appreciation period begins on Nov 7th, 2017 @ 6am PST.
+The StormCrowdsale smart contract handles the logic of the Crowdsale, and becomes obsolete once the Crowdsale ends.
+When the StormCrowdsale smart contract is deployed, the initial state is PENDING until the Community Appreciation Period begins on Nov 7th, 2017 @ 6am PST (2pm UTC).

 There are 4 states:
 1.  pendingStart